scalazone/content/topics/foundations/scopes.md

 The body of `Form` is a new scope, which has available all of the top-level scope.
 It introduces a value, `data`, a method, `complete` and an object, `Submit`.

-The object `Submit` further introduces a new scope, which inherits the definitions from `Form`'s scope directly, and tranisitively, `Server`.
+The object `Submit` further introduces a new scope, which inherits the definitions from `Form`'s scope directly, and transitively, `Server`.
 And also `Form` itself, from the top-level scope.
-Furthermore, the method `send()` is definied in this scope.
+Furthermore, the method `send()` is defined in this scope.
 The body of `send()` introduces another new scope, but it introduces no new symbols, and it may refer to symbols defined in any of the prior scopes we mentioned.

 ## Shadowing